01 The Body Reacts Before the Mind Can Intervene

 Humans are not neutral observers of their own agency.
 We systematically overestimate how much control we have over our outcomes.
 Ellen Langer's research in 1975 on "The Illusion of Control" showed that people press the "close door" button on elevators knowing it doesn't work.
 We wear lucky shirts.
 We think we can influence the outcome of coin flips.
 We genuinely feel that we're choosing things we don't actually get to choose.

 This isn't stupidity or dishonesty.
 It's a fundamental feature of human consciousness.
 The sense of autonomous choice is *experientially real*.
 You feel like you're choosing.
 That feeling is vivid and immediate and utterly convincing.
 And the brain, trusting its own experience, concludes that the autonomy must be real.
+This is precisely the mechanism of self-deception—the belief in your own power is so comforting that comfort itself becomes the measure of truth.

-The doctrine of God's sovereignty dismantles this.
+The truth of God's sovereignty dismantles this.
 It says: Your sense of autonomous choice is real and meaningful at one level (you really are choosing what you desire to choose), but it's not ultimate.
 Your very desires themselves are constituted by God's eternal purpose.
 The feeling of autonomy is not the same as ultimate autonomy.
 This is perhaps the most existentially threatening proposition possible—that the thing you trust most (your own sense of choosing) cannot be trusted as an ultimate reality.

 Langer, E. J. (1975).
 "The Illusion of Control." *Journal of Personality and Social Psychology*, 32(2), 311-328.